Keycap Manufacturer Review

 Cons:

 Infinikey manufactures PBT dye-sub keycap sets in Cherry profile.
-It's also a cheaper option compared to GMK.
-I have 1 set en route and will update this post once I have my hands on it.
+Among with NicePBT, it's also a cheaper option compared to GMK.
+So far this manu seems to have exclusively deal with TheKeyCompany.